coding-armadillo/learn-music/README.md

 # learn-music

-A Django app to help with music courses' homework
+A Django app to help with music homework

 ## Getting Started